 Employees are either a company's greatest assets in the fight against cyberthreats or its biggest liabilities.
-It is vital that IBM i users practice good cybersecurity hygiene, adhere to the latest best practices and are intimately aware of the threat landscape.
+It is vital that IBM i (AS/400) users practice good cybersecurity hygiene, adhere to the latest best practices and are intimately aware of the threat landscape.

 Password management continues to be a major pain point for cybersecurity professionals.
 Some IBM i users continue to rely on their default login credentials to access their accounts despite the significant threat this behavior poses to organizational integrity.
 Employees may even repurpose their username for their password, making it far easier for a malicious actor to access their account, get inside the IBM i system and commit fraudulent activity.